 At the beginning of the century, as the Indian nationalist movement grows, artists contribute visually to the struggle for independence.
 The naturalistic paintings of Raja Ravi Varma (1848–1906) lose their popularity.
 Once hailed for bringing Indian history and Hindu mythology vividly to life, Ravi Varma is now criticized for his European classicism: his style is not Indian.
 Artists attempt instead to develop a uniquely Indian modern art that differs from European styles of painting.
 A greater knowledge of India’s traditional court, religious, and folk arts leads many to turn to the past for inspiration.
 In Bengal, the Calcutta Art School replaces its collection of European art with examples of indigenous traditions.
 The art department at Santiniketan (West Bengal) looks to European modernism and Japanese aesthetics to develop a new Indian art.
 And artists and cultural leaders from India and Japan attempt to forge a pan-Asian aesthetic.
 The Bengal School of painting is a leader in artistic developments.
 Led by Abanindranath Tagore (1871–1951), it turns for inspiration to older Indian art forms such as Mughal miniatures and the ancient paintings at the Ajanta caves.
 Its painters tend to emphasize line and color over volume and chiaroscuro.

 Through much of the twentieth century, South Asian artists continue to respond creatively to developments in European art while attempting to make work that is rooted in Indian aesthetics and experiences.
 In 1947, the Progressive Artists’ Group in Bombay is established.
-A diverse group of Bombay’s best artists of the period, it includes Francis Newton Souza (1924–2002), Maqbool Fida Husain (born 1915), Sayed Haider Raza (born 1922), and Tyeb Mehta (born 1925).
+A diverse group of Bombay’s best artists of the period, it includes Francis Newton Souza (1924–2002), Maqbool Fida Husain (1915-2011), Sayed Haider Raza (1922-2016), and Tyeb Mehta (1925-2009).
 The group’s inspirations are varied, from Matisse, Picasso, Cubism, and abstraction to everyday life, religious symbolism, and traditional Indian painting.
 In contrast to trends in the West, figuration remains popular in South Asia throughout the century.